bmuzuraimov/Multinex/README.md

 ### 3. Set Up the Database

-Ensure Docker is running on your system, then start PostgreSQL and run migrations:
+Make sure Docker is running on your system, then start PostgreSQL and run migrations:

 ```bash
 cd app